The Technology

 Drive Field Layout

 The core challenge is to apply a very large amount of power to a large mass and drive it to ultra-high velocities in short distances.
-(Even ten miles being short.)
-If you do so in a series of short pushes or pulls, as with all electric motors, some method must be found to switch on or off the enormous
+(Even a kilometer being short.)
+If you do so in a series of short pulls, as with all electric motors, some method must be found to switch on or off the enormous current quickly, accurately, and repeatedly.
+The quench launcher is long regarded as the most feasible, now has a workable patent pending design from the experts at Electromagnetic Launch, Inc.

 For more information on the Quench Launcher see the Q & A section.